-David writes in from Little Rock, AK: “How would you share the message of Christian Hedonism (we exist to glorify God BY enjoying Him forever) from a single passage of Scripture with a co-worker or fellow college student over a 30 minute lunch meeting?
+David writes in from Little Rock, Arkansas: “How would you share the message of Christian Hedonism (i.e., we exist to glorify God by enjoying him forever) from a single passage of Scripture with a coworker or fellow college student over a thirty-minute lunch meeting?
 Where would you go?”

 I’d go to Pizza Hut.

 Oh, that is not what you meant.
 I would go to Philippians at Pizza Hut with a Bible or iPad and a napkin and pen to write with.
 I would go to Philippians 1:20, which says, “It is my eager expectation and hope that I will not be at all ashamed, but that with full courage now as always Christ will be honored in my body.”
 Now, that is one piece of what I want because part of that statement is this: God is most glorified in me when I am most satisfied in him.
 Here I have got Christ being magnified.
 That is what Paul wants: Christ magnified in his body whether by life or by death.

 Then, in verse 21, he says, “For to me to live is Christ, and to die is gain.”
 Now, I would stop right there and get my friend to talk with me about how Paul arrived there.
 What does he mean when he says “to die is gain”?
 Tell me.
 What do you think he means?
 My friend would probably say something like this (at least, I would tell him this is what I think it means): “Paul believes that when he dies he is going to be more satisfied than when he lives.”
 Doesn’t it say that?